How Bad Is Sleep Apnea for Your Health?

 Another one of the cause and effects of sleep apnea is high blood pressure.
 High blood pressure is something that is already associated with poor diet, stress and obesity, and the stress of waking up frequently at night can make it worse.
 Not being able to breathe causes the oxygen level in your blood to drop, so that’s another issue making it harder to regulate those important numbers.
 As well, it can be hard to lose weight, or exercise if you are not getting a good night’s sleep, or if you are stressed by not getting a good night’s sleep.

-Heart disease, stroke, diabetes are other health problems that are more prevalent in people with obstructive sleep apnea and are more difficult to treat for the same reasons.
+Heart disease, stroke and diabetes are other health problems that are more prevalent in people with obstructive sleep apnea and are more difficult to treat for the same reasons.
 A good night sleep can make everything seem better and make life easier to manage.

 So, begin with working on sleeping through the night with the help of a CPAP machine that will keep the airways open as you sleep, and stop you from waking up frequently in the night.
 As soon as you begin to feel better and more rested, then you will start to feel healthier and everything will begin to come together.
 Contact CPAP Solutions Inc. if you think sleep apnea is keeping you from working on your health.